Sustainable rural living

 - small solar PV systems at the Colac and Apollo Bay visitor information centres and the saleyards;

 - instantaneous gas boosted solar hot water installed at seven council facilities, including Central Reserve, Lake Oval, the youth centre and the pound;

 - rainwater harvesting, solar hot water, improved insulation, occupancy sensors, energy efficient appliances, water saving taps and double glazing in Council's office buildings;

-- the landmark regional project Climate Resilient Communities of the Barwon South West, which brings together ten south-west Victorian councils and other environmental agencies to work collaboratively to better adapt to the long-term impacts of climate change, in particular extreme weather events.
-To celebrate the successful conclusion of the project and to launch the Barwon South West Climate Change Web Portal, Council will be participating in the 2017 Barwon South West Climate Change Forum for practitioners in December 2017.
+- the landmark regional project Climate Resilient Communities of the Barwon South West, which brought together ten south-west Victorian councils and other environmental agencies to work collaboratively to better adapt to the long-term impacts of climate change, in particular extreme weather events.
+To celebrate the successful conclusion of the project and to launch the Barwon South West Climate Change Web Portal, Council facilitated the Barwon South West Climate Change Forum for practitioners.

-If you have any ideas for future projects or initiatives Council could trial to improve its environmental performance, please contact Dora Novak, Council’s Environmental Sustainability Officer on 5232 9554.
+If you have any ideas for future projects or initiatives Council could trial to improve its environmental performance, please contact Dora Novak, Council’s Environment & Sustainability Coordinator on 5232 9574.